joedotjs/ngKnob/README.md

 # Thanks

-1504 for learning well and Thom Yorke for provided the tune.
+1504 for learning well and Thom Yorke for providing the tune.